 1. Kidlington News Magazine

-The August 2019 edition is now available.
-We celebrate visiting
+The September 2019 edition is now available.
+We have articles and photos

 hedgehogs and steam trains as well as congratulating a long-distance cyclist.

-Reports from churches, councils and local organisations are included as usual
+Reports from churches, councils and local organisations were included as usual.

-available from all the usual outlets or by contacting Margaret Day at
+Back copies are available by contacting Margaret Day at

 The July 2019 edition contained articles ranging from Wayside